Abu Dhabi bus service

 The Abu Dhabi Public Bus Service is a Public transport bus service operating in the Emirate of Abu Dhabi in the United Arab Emirates.
-It is operated by AdMobility (Previously Integrated Transport Centre) a child of Abu Dhabi Department of Municipalities and Transport.
+It is operated by Abu Dhabi Mobility (Integrated Transport Centre), a division of Abu Dhabi Department of Municipalities and Transport.

 The service serves the cities of Abu Dhabi, Al Ain and the western region.
 The service was introduced by the emirate of Abu Dhabi in 2008 with four routes, which charged Zero-fare until 2009.